-Finally, artifacts that pass artifact evaluation and where the authors additionally make an immutable snapshot of their artifacts available eternally on a publicly accessible archival repository such as Zenodo or ACM DL will also receive ACM’s “Artifacts Available” badge.
+Finally, artifacts which the authors make available eternally on a publicly accessible archival repository such as Zenodo or ACM DL will also receive ACM’s “Artifacts Available” badge.
 An immutable snapshot does not prevent authors from also distributing their code in another way, on an open source platform or on their personal websites.

 These recommendations represent our view of how to package and document your artifact in a way that makes successful evaluation most likely.
 The guidelines are not mandatory, and diverging from them will not disqualify your artifact.